VIVALDI Concerto for Violin and Organ in D minor, RV 541

 listen on spotify

-presented by the inimitable bartek glowacki, this programme spans nearly 300 years of music featuring that strange beast, the accordion.
+Presented by the inimitable Bartek Glowacki, this show spans nearly 300 years of music featuring that enigmatic machine, The Accordion.

 This programme also offers an unmissable opportunity to hear Rakhi Singh, Music Director of the Collective, as a concerto soloist.
 She will combine forces with Bartek to present Vivaldi's haunting Concerto for Violin and Organ in D minor, RV 541.